-Trading in the Shares on NASDAQ will be subject to the provisions of NASDAQ Rule 2310.
 Trading in the Shares on BX will be subject to the provisions of BX Equity Rule 2310.
 Shares trading on PSX will be subject to the provisions of PHLX Rule 763.
 Members and member organizations recommending transactions in the Shares to customers should make a determination that the recommendation is suitable for the customer.
-In addition, members must possess sufficient information to satisfy the "know your customer" obligation that is embedded in both the NASDAQ Conduct Rules and the BX Conduct Rules.
+In addition, members must possess sufficient information to satisfy the "know your customer" obligation that is embedded in the BX Conduct Rules.

-NASDAQ members, BX members and PHLX members and member organizations should also review NASD Notice to Members 03-71 for guidance on trading these products.
+BX members and PHLX members and member organizations should also review NASD Notice to Members 03-71 for guidance on trading these products.
 The Notice reminds members of their obligations to: (1) conduct adequate due diligence to understand the features of the product; (2) perform a reasonable-basis suitability analysis; (3) perform customer-specific suitability analysis in connection with any recommended transactions; (4) provide a balanced disclosure of both the risks and rewards associated with the particular product, especially when selling to retail investors; (5) implement appropriate internal controls; and (6) train registered persons regarding the features, risk and suitability of these products.